chrisbirch/QCPluginCreationAssistant/README.md

 Given a PList file, will generate repetitive port code for QC plugins.

-See ExamplePorts.plist for information on how to structure the input property list.
+See <a href="QCPluginCreationAssistant/tree/master/QCPluginCreationHelper/ExamplePorts.plist">ExamplePorts.plist</a> for information on how to structure the input property list.

 The generated code is outputted to the console and also to the specified text file.